I am a storyteller.

 ($30/hour, $300 per 10,000 words)

 This is a grammar and spelling sweep, where I focus on style and presentation, not on substance.
 This edit does not include characters, plot, or themes—it is strictly about the words.
+(On the chart below, this is basically a proofreading edit.)
 My goal is to make your manuscript technically accurate and avoid unsightly typos.

 I charge about $30/hour for this service, assuming about a thousand words an hour.
 For a 5k-10k story, it’s $300.
 If you want me to polish a 100k novel for you, it’s $3,000.